Last Updated: March 23 2023

 US only: If you use simPRO in the United States, the term 'vendor' is used instead of 'supplier'.

 After you have performed an initial import, you need to create / edit all customer, supplier, and contractor card files in simPRO.
-Contacts created in Xero after completing an initial import will not transfer to simPRO.
+Contacts created in Xero after completing an initial import do not transfer to simPRO.

-Learn more in Import Xero Data.
+Learn more in How to Import Xero Data into simPRO.

 Contacts in Xero are defined according to the transactions against the contact card.
 Therefore a contact is only recognised as a customer or supplier / contractor when you transfer or create the appropriate transaction against it.